zkanda/zkanda.github.io/content/about.md

 ---

-Photo is when I'm trying to shot a self portrait that that changes my lifestyle to be more active.
+Photo is when I'm trying to shot a self portrait that changes my lifestyle to be more active.